lorikayman/RebisTheory/src/lib/rebis_theory.md

 With this approach we will rely on the in-universe accounts -- descriptions, character dialogue, item descriptions, etc., -- as signs of physical and historical processees outside the observable present moment.
 This immersive form of experiencing the world, a _watsonian_ perspective, is one we will primarily focus on.

-With this thought framework in mind, we will go through the entirety of the story, worldbuilding and lore of Spiral Knights, backed by the analysis of every dialogue, item description and designs, perceived as relevant to a discussed topic in attempt to create a coherent, immersive and believable narrative.
+With this thought framework in mind, we will go through the entirety of the story, worldbuilding and lore of Spiral Knights, backed by the analysis of every dialogue, item description and designs, perceived as relevant to a discussed topic in attempt to create a coherent, immersive and believable narrative which would inderpin and categorize the whimsical nature and appearance of the setting.

 We will analyze the setting without including details of technical impimentation, but view it at a face value, apart from a single exception: we consider existence of the _distinction between crystal and mist energy_ and will bring its significance wherein we believe it to be relevant.
 Otherwise we will use the term of energy as it is being used now, an abstraction of prior categories of energy.